-Acute Kidney Injury (AKI), biochemically characterized as abnormality in kidney function test which causes accumulation of creatinine and blood urea and functionally by a rapid decline in the glomerular filtration rate (GFR).
+Introduction: Acute Kidney Injury (AKI), biochemically characterized as abnormality in kidney function test which causes accumulation of creatinine and blood urea and functionally by a rapid decline in the glomerular filtration rate (GFR).
 Oxidative stress plays an important role in the development of vascular complications in type 2 diabetes.
-Oxidant derived tissue injury occurs when production of oxidants or reactive oxygen species (ROS) exceeds local antioxidant capacity.
+The oxidant derived tissue injury occurs when the production of oxidants or reactive oxygen species (ROS) exceeds local antioxidant capacity.
 Inflammatory cytokines such as tumor necrosis factor-alpha (TNF-) and interleukin (IL-6) and various growth factors in renal cells modulate the local response are responsible for AKI.

 Material and Methods: 10 ml of fasting venous blood was collected from the antecubital vein in a plain, fluoride and EDTA vacutainers.
-The blood sample was centrifuged and stored at 40 C for biochemical and immunological investigations.
+The blood sample was centrifuged and stored at 4 °C for biochemical and immunological investigations.
 The study group consisted of n=50 healthy individuals (Group I), n=25 Type II Diabetic without AKI (Group II), n=25 Type II diabetic with AKI (Group III) of either sex aged between 50-65 years.
 Type II Diabetic presented with clinical signs and symptoms of Acute Kidney Injury without Nephropathy.
 Serum levels of inflammatory markers (IL-6 & TNF-), antioxidants (Glutathione reductase), plasma malondialdehyde (MDA), hs-CRP were estimated.

 Results: Concentration of inflammatory molecules such as TNF- 9.32±1.08, 14.04±1.42 and 36.56±10.50; IL-6 9.24±1.20, 14.14±1.50 and 36.76±11.56; hs-CRP 0.90±1.10, 1.96±0.50 and 2.18±0.90 was significantly elevated in Group III.
-GSH were significantly lower in both the groups of Diabetic with and without AKI when compared to controls.
+GSH was significantly lower in both the groups of Diabetic with and without AKI when compared to controls.
 7.10±0.58, 6.90±0.70 and 5.80±0.80.
 Mean value of total MDA 2.32±0.98, 8.68±2.50 and 9.80±2.72 was significantly more in Group III as compared to Group I and Group II.